openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 ## Operation Sets

-Operation set represents the set of some OpenVINO operations. `ov::OpSet` is a class which provide a functionality to work with operation sets.
+Operation set (opset) is a collection of operations that can be used to construct a model.
+The `ov::OpSet` class  provides a functionality to work with operation sets.
 OpenVINO provides separate namespace for each operation set.

 ## Static and Partial Shapes